 But again, the best way to see if your supplement is working is to get tested before you start taking it, and test again after 6 months.
 If you see positive changes in what you’re testing for, congratulations.
 You can be sure your supplements are working.

 So here’s to your good health.
-Keep up the good work of taking good care.

 - DeNoon, Daniel.
 “The Truth About Vitamin D: What Kind of Vitamin D is Best?”
 Published December 17, 2009.
 Last accessed April 27, 2018.